Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-red-block-button.md

 framework: vue
 ---

-In this chapter we will build out our components that we will be using through out the application.
+In this chapter we will build out our button components that we will be using through out the application.
 First lets go ahead and create a Primary button.

-In the components folder create a folder called buttons.
-Then create a RedBlockButton.vue component and add the following:
+In the components folder create a folder called `buttons`.
+Then create a `RedBlockButton.vue` component and add the following:

 ```javascript
 <template>